-Among patients with head and neck cancers, Theiunissen et al. (2014) systematically reviewed 2507 publications using the keywords of "radiotherapy", "ototoxicity", and "head and neck squamous cell cancer".
+Among patients with head and neck cancers, Theunissen et al. (2015) systematically reviewed 2507 publications using the keywords of "radiotherapy", "ototoxicity" and "head and neck squamous cell cancer".
 Hearing was measured prospectively in most studies using a variety of approaches.
-Results showed hearing loss occurs with radiation alone, but the incidence of hearing loss was higher among those with chemoradiation in whom the risk was associated with cochlear radiation dose, cumulative cisplatin dose, follow-up time, age, and baseline hearing results.
+Results showed hearing loss occurs with radiation alone, but the incidence of hearing loss was higher among those with chemoradiation in whom the risk was associated with cochlear radiation dose, cumulative cisplatin dose, follow-up time, age and baseline hearing results.
 They found that those patients with poorer hearing at baseline ended up with worse hearing after treatment but that the amount of hearing change was greatest for those with better hearing.
-Similarly, older age was associated with increased incidence of hearing loss; however, younger patients had larger hearing changes (Zuur et al., 2007; 2009).
+Similarly, older age was associated with increased incidence of hearing loss; however, younger patients had larger hearing changes (Zuur et al. 2007, 2009).
 The ototoxicity criteria used was also an influencing factor.
-By definition the ASHA-significant hearing loss criteria (ASHA, 1994) are more sensitive than ototoxic adverse events identified using the Common Terminology Criteria for Adverse Events (CTCAE) grading scale designed for cancer clinical trials, particularly when ultra-high frequencies are included.
-Ototoxicity incidence varied from 0 to 43% with radiation treatment alone and from 17 to 88% for chemoradiation among the 21 included studies.
-The highest incidence was found for a study by Zuur et al. (2007) of chemoradiation effects using bolus dosing (3 courses at 100 mg/m2) and ultra-high frequency audiometry (>8 kHz) graded by CTCAE v3.0 (CTCAE, 2006).
+By definition the ASHA-significant hearing loss criteria (ASHA 1994) are more sensitive than ototoxic adverse events identified using the Common Terminology Criteria for Adverse Events (CTCAE) grading scale designed for cancer clinical trials, particularly when ultra-high frequencies are included.
+Ototoxicity incidence varied from 0% to 43% with radiation treatment alone and from 17% to 88% for chemoradiation among the 21 included studies.
+The highest incidence was found for a study by Zuur et al. (2007) of chemoradiation effects using bolus dosing (three courses at 100 mg/m^2) and ultra-high frequency audiometry (>8 kHz) graded by CTCAE v3.0 (Common Terminology for Criteria for Adverse Events [CTCAE] 2006).